survivejs/site/posts/06-react-books.md

 If you want a Spanish introduction to React, here's your only option at the moment.

-### Thinking in React

-[Thinking in React](https://www.thinkinginreact.xyz/) by K-2052 is a work in progress introduction to React.
-At the moment it's available digitally.
-The price starts from $10 and rises by a dollar each time a new chapter is released.

 ### Pengenalan ReactJS

 [Pengenalan ReactJS](https://leanpub.com/pengenalan-reactjs) by Donny Stark is an Indonesian introduction to React.
 It will be published through Leanpub.
 At the time of writing it has 34 pages.
 No minimum price has been set yet.